landandair/Alt_Commander/README.md

       1. Needs to be a 1:1 png with the exact colors and a color not in the pallet for ignored areas of the square area
    2. Open the script modify the following
    3. corner_pos = (100, 100)
-      1. where you want the top left corner of the image to go
+      1. Where you want the top left corner of the image to go
    4. file_name = 'Templates/daniil.png'
       1. Path to the image file
 9. Now congrats you should be able to have people join your hosted server as clients